kentcdodds/webpack-config-utils/README.md

 ## API

-See the API Documentation [here][API Docs].
-In addition to custom utilities from this package, it comes bundled with a few another helpful utility: [`webpack-combine-loaders`](https://www.npmjs.com/package/webpack-combine-loaders) (exposed as `combineLoaders`).
+The API Documentation is still to come.
+In addition to custom utilities from this package, it comes bundled with another helpful utility: [`webpack-combine-loaders`](https://www.npmjs.com/package/webpack-combine-loaders) (exposed as `combineLoaders`).

 ## Articles